sanekgusev/SGVReachability/README.md

 * Thread-safe
 * Non-blocking
 * Provides access to raw reachability flags structure
-* Can optionally post notifications on reachability change to a given NSOperationQueue
+* Can post notifications on reachability change to a given NSOperationQueue